Glacitecture-Studios/.github/profile/README.md

 ## :memo: Our Projects

+> [!IMPORTANT]
+> Only open-source or source-available works of ours are listed here.
+Any closed-source or commercial works can be found in our Discord, which is linked at the bottom of this README file.

 ### 🎵 Syncra Engine
 **The Powerful Open Source Global Rhythm Game Level Editing Toolkit (POSGRGLET for short.
 We dare you to pronounce it) made for power users and rhythm enthusiasts alike.**
 A feature-rich level editing framework for rhythm games with support for: